spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/build-trusted-iso.md

 tags: ["edge"]
 ---

-This document guides you through the process of producing Edge Installer ISO that are secured by Trusted Boot.
+This document guides you through the process of producing Edge Installer ISOs that are secured by Trusted Boot.

 ## Prerequisites